X-LANCE/Mobile-Env/docs/task-definition-en.md

 [`android_env/proto/adb.proto`](../android_env/proto/adb.proto) and supports
 many kinds of operations.
 Some frequently-used operations comprise:

 * `install_apk` - Installs a package.
-The path to the apk package is expected in the string field `path` of the message field `filesystem`.
+The path to the APK package is expected in the string field `path` of the message field `filesystem`.
 The path can be specified either as a relative path from the current `textproto` file or as an absolute path (not recommended).